 What is CRM in Sales?

-CRM software also provides seamless sales management tools with up-to-date conversion and activity overview reports.
+It also provides seamless sales management tools with up-to-date conversion and activity overview reports.
 Having real-time knowledge of where salespeople are falling short helps managers know where more coaching might be needed — which leads to a stronger overall salesforce.

 What is CRM in Marketing?

-CRM platforms give marketing teams an in-depth understanding of their target audience.
+A CRM platform give marketing teams an in-depth understanding of their target audience.
 With personalized information, a marketing CRM provides the insight required to build campaigns that resonate.
 The data gathered by your CRM system — including likes, dislikes, interests, and demographic details — provides a clear portrait of your customer from which you can craft hard-hitting and effective ads.

-Additionally, CRM systems furnish real-time reports on how campaigns are performing.
+Additionally, CRMs furnish real-time reports on how campaigns are performing.
 A/B testing lets marketers see which campaigns have the most customer engagement, and real-time communication with sales lets them know when qualified leads turn into buyers.
 With this information, marketing teams can further pinpoint their work, using data-driven techniques to attract even more customers to your door.

 What is CRM in customer service?

-The right CRM will also help customers help themselves.
+The right software will also help customers help themselves.
 An integrated help center and forum allows customers to resolve issues on their own time, at their own speed.
 That also helps reduce resolution time for your support agents.